Gradient Descent in Machine Learning: Python Examples

-In this post, you will learn about gradient descent algorithm and its importance in training machine learning models.
-For a data scientist, it is of utmost importance to get a good grasp on the concepts of gradient descent algorithm as it is widely used for optimizing / minimizing the objective function / loss function related to various machine learning models such as regression, neural network etc. in terms of learning optimal weights / parameters.
+This post will teach you about the gradient descent algorithm and its importance in training machine learning models.
+For a data scientist, it is of utmost importance to get a good grasp on the concepts of gradient descent algorithm as it is widely used for optimizing/minimizing the objective function / loss function / cost function related to various machine learning models such as regression, neural network, etc. in terms of learning optimal weights/parameters.
 This algorithm is essential because it underpins many machine learning models, enabling them to learn from data by optimizing their performance.
-By understanding gradient descent, one gains insight into how algorithms can be trained to make predictions, recognize patterns, and make decisions, making it a cornerstone concept in the field of AI and data science.

 Introduction to Gradient Descent Algorithm